Posts Tagged ‘stock dividends’

 Now I know what people are thinking.
 If I spend all the dividend money on the entertainment list above, the fund would be never grow and lose ground to inflation eventually.
 That’s true, but I’m still going to be investing the money from my job into them; I want the funds to continue to grow!

 So while currently the purpose of most of my stock dividend funds are for entertainment, they also have at least one other purpose that I keep in back of my head at the same time.
-If my “Oh crap, that happened” fund purpose!
+It’s my “Oh crap, that happened” fund purpose, where I can use the funds for the unforeseen events and emergencies!

-I also have other levels for my funds, but you get the basic idea…
+I also have other “special designated” levels for my dividend funds, but you get the basic idea…

-• At Work Lunch Dividends Fund would go for gas for the cars
+• At Work Lunch Dividends Fund – would go for gasoline for my car commute

 As I create more and more dividends funds, they too, would have multipurpose roles.